mikexliu/stack/README.md

 ```

 Define the `container`.
 This is where the `application` lies.
 It also implements the `interface` defined.
-Note that it must extended `Container`.
 ```java
 import java.util.Map;
 import java.util.UUID;